Frequently Asked Questions

 If I do not meet the minimum requirements for English language facility can I be admitted on condition of improving those scores?

 No. Applicants must meet the minimum requirements for English language facility, including overall score and individual component scores, prior to the application deadline.
-If your score falls below the minimum requirements at that time the admissions committee will not consider your application.
+If your score falls below the minimum requirements or your score is not provided by the deadline, the admissions committee will not consider your application.
 There are no exceptions to this policy.

 Do you require GRE scores?